Virgin Islands Catamaran

 St Thomas Hotels:

-Description: Basic hotel conveniently located near down town Charlotte Amalie and 1 block from the Tortola ferry terminal.
+Description: Basic hotel conveniently located near down town Charlotte Amalie and 1 block from the ferry terminal for easy access to Tortola.

 Frenchman's Reef Marriott

-Description: Large quality hotel 15 minutes from the airport and 10 minutes from downtown Charlotte Amalie.
+Description: Large quality hotel with beach access 15 minutes from the airport and 10 minutes from downtown Charlotte Amalie.
+AAA member discounts available.

 www.marriott.com